ryanrolds/word_finder/README.md

 ## Design

 The program first loads the list of english words and builds a tree.
 That tree is then traversed (depth-first).
-Any matching words are outputted to a list, which is returned when when traveral is completed.
+Any matching words are outputted to a list, which is returned when when traversal is completed.